lisaah/emojiporter/README.md

 **userProvideToken** - [true|false] Authenticate requests by using the Mattermost tokens that you can find in cookies or via logging in using a username/email.
 Use this to workaround things like SSO logins.
 Default: false.

 **--url** - Mattermost Server URL.
 Example: https://mattermost.mymattermostdomain.com

-**--teamId** - Team ID, not to be confused with the team name.
-The easiest way I've found to get this is to pop open the Network in the Developer tab and grab it from the URL.
-Example: `{mattermost_server}/api/v3/teams/{team_id_here}/channels/`

 **--token** - Token for MM requests.
 Can be found in cookies as: MMAUTHTOKEN.